fbpx

 Focus on the right channels

-Once you have completed your customer personas and a competitive analysis, you can decide on which platforms to concentrate on.
+Once you've created your customer personas and conducted a comprehensive competitive analysis, you can decide which platforms you'll concentrate on in your social strategy.

 • The differences between platforms